talex5/libnetwork/docs/design.md

 Libnetwork implements Container Network Model (CNM) which formalizes the steps required to provide networking for containers while providing an abstraction that can be used to support multiple network drivers.
 The CNM is built on 3 main components (shown below)

 ![](/docs/cnm-model.jpg?raw=true)

+XXX: This diagram is really confusing when considering overlay networks (which are the default).
+There, you have both a "container sandbox" (which the diagram calls the "Network Sandbox") and a separate network sandbox (which connects the network to all of that network's containers on a single host).

 **Sandbox**